 Hint: Look for italicized words.
 Italics are sometimes used for emphasis, but it is also often used to draw your attention to new technical terms.
-For example, in "A Slightly Longer Introduction to F#", one of the first italicized phrases is "architecture independent."
+For example, in "Higher-Order Functions", one of the first italicized phrases is "first class."
 So write something like: